hsrkl/pulzion-weather-app-prototype/README.md

-# Weather app project for pulzion 2025
+# Weather app project for Pulzion 2025